-Dehydration, a lack of hydration in the body is as life threatening to a dog as it is for humans.
-Dehydration in a dog is a medical condition that causes the loss of such electrolytes in the body system as sodium, potassium and chloride.
-Each of these electrolytes are responsible for proper muscle function and a whole lot of other body processes in a dog.
-In fact, if left unsolved, dehydration can lead to such serious medical issues as kidney failure or even death.
-This post reviews how to identify if your dog is dehydrated.
+Dehydration, a lack of hydration in the body, is as life-threatening to a dog as it is for humans.
+Dehydration in a dog is a medical condition that causes the loss of such electrolytes in the body system as sodium, potassium, and chloride.
+Each electrolyte is responsible for a dog’s proper muscle function and many other body processes.
+If left unsolved, dehydration can lead to serious medical issues such as kidney failure or death.
+This post is all about dog dehydrations signs.

-The one way to saving a dog on the verge of dehydration is to notice the warning signs on time before it escalates into other chronic medical problems.
-The question now is, how does one tell if their dog is dehydrated?
+One way to save a dog on the verge of dehydration is to notice the warning signs on time before it escalates into other chronic medical problems.
+The question now is, what are the dog dehydration signs to look for, especially in hot weather.

 - Sluggishness and Tiredness

 Healthy dogs are anything but sluggish regardless of their age.
-If you notice your agile dog starts displaying funny behaviors as sluggishness and excessive tiredness in her movements and reactions after playing a little or for no just cause, then this could be a warning sign that she’s dehydrated.
+If your agile dog starts displaying funny behaviors such as sluggishness and excessive tiredness in her movements and reactions after playing a little or for no cause, then this could be a warning sign that your dog is dehydrated.

 - Dry Mouth and Dry Nose

-Dogs are normally known to gather moisture around their mouth and nose.
-You can easily touch your dog’s nose to feel for the coolness and wetness that characterizes that part of its body, if you notice your dog’s once moist and cool nose has gone dry, then there’s a problem.
-You should also check the inside of her mouth for wetness.
-If that feels dry too, your dog is terribly dehydrated and needs urgent help.
+Dogs are typically known to gather moisture around their mouth and nose.
+You can easily touch your dog’s nose to feel for the coolness and wetness that characterizes that part of its body.
+If you notice your dog’s once moist and cool nose has gone dry, there’s a problem.
+You should also check the inside of your dog’s mouth for wetness.
+If that feels dry, too, your dog is dehydrated and needs urgent help.

 - More Panting Than Usual